-10 September 2015 – In case you were wondering, the title of the post is in fact the actual name of the light & water show at the Marina Bay Sands, and it’s hard to argue with it – the evening show, which runs for around 15 minutes twice daily is indeed wonderful and spectacular.
+10 September 2015 – In case you were wondering, the title of this post is in fact the actual name of the light & water show at Marina Bay Sands, and it’s hard to argue against it – the evening show, which runs for around fifteen minutes twice daily, is indeed wonderful and spectacular.

-What’s not so wonderful, however, is the yearly occurrence of the haze in Singapore and the surrounding countries in the region, a result of the burning of agricultural land in Indonesia.
-Though cost effective, the consequences of this act of clearing land for palm oil plantation by companies and individuals has been disastrous for both the health of the people and the environment.
+What’s not so wonderful though is the yearly occurrence in Singapore of the Southeast Asian haze, a result of the burning of agricultural land in Indonesia.
+Though cost effective, this act of clearing land for palm oil plantation by companies and individuals has had a serious impact on both the health of the people in the region and the environment.

-The haze had been quite thick on the morning of our visit to Marina Bay Sands, and it was a relief to see that it had cleared a little by late afternoon (though you can still see a little of its effect in the photos on this post).
-I didn’t have a set plan on what to photograph that evening, but as the first light show had already started, I took a few quick shots from the boardwalk outside the mall, before making my way to the Louis Vuitton store, a structure of steel and glass located on a ‘floating’ pavilion by the harbour.
+The haze had been quite thick on the morning of our visit to Marina Bay Sands, and it was a relief to see that it had cleared a little by late afternoon (though you can still see some of its effect in the photos on this post).
+The first light show had already started by the time I arrived at the boardwalk just outside the mall, so I took a few quick shots from there before heading towards the Louis Vuitton store, a structure of steel and glass located on a ‘floating’ pavilion by the harbour.

 On the other side of the bridge, I met an American photographer by the name of Eric, a retiree from the US Air Force now living in Hawaii who often travels to photograph in Asia.
 Teaming up, we decided to walk a little further along the promenade and made it to a great spot just in time for the second light show.